 Lunch is served from 1pm – 2pm daily.
 We have a set lunch menu , with choices in each course, concluding with our wonderful traditional dessert trolley.

 Dinner is served between 7.00 - 9.30 pm and it is recommended that a reservation is made in advance.
 There are five courses on the Ballymaloe Dinner Menu.

-*Ballymaloe menus change daily according to seasonal availability - menus posted here on our website are Seasonal sample menus and not necessary what will be served during your visit.
+*Ballymaloe menus change daily according to seasonal availability - menus posted here on our website are Seasonal sample menus and not necessarily what will be served during your visit.